mattdton/Somatic-shortV-nf/README.md

 # Somatic-shortV-nf

 <p align="center">
-:wrench: This pipeline is currently under development :wrench:
+:wrench: This pipeline is currently under development and is not currently functional :wrench:
 </p>

   - [Description](#description)